 Chewing Gum

-As mentioned, chewing gum is known to accelerate saliva production in our mouth.
-In line with that, there is a study that states chewing gum helps lessen the risk of heartburn since an "increased" saliva production helps promote swallowing in general.
-As a result, you are able to keep acid down and neutralize the acid that your stomach makes, preventing it from getting sent back into your esophagus in its most "acidic" form.
-But of course, eating any other gum won't also do your health good, so make sure it's sugar-free!
+As a result, you can keep acid down and neutralize the acid your stomach makes, preventing it from getting sent back into your esophagus in its most "acidic" form.
+But eating other gum won't also benefit your health, so make sure it's sugar-free!

 Fermented Foods